ratify-project/ratify/docs/oras-auth-provider.md

 Note: Kubernetes secrets are reloaded and refreshed for Ratify to use every 12 hours.
 Changes to the Secret may not be reflected immediately.

 ### 4. AWS IAM Roles for Service Accounts (IRSA)
-Ratify pulls artifacts from a private Amazon Elastic Container Registry (ECR) using a federated workload identity assigned to pods via [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
+Ratify pulls artifacts from a private Amazon Elastic Container Registry (ECR) using a an ECR auth token.
+This token is accessed using the federated workload identity assigned to pods via [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
 The AWS IAM Roles for Service Accounts Basic Auth provider uses the [AWS SDK for Go v2](https://github.com/aws/aws-sdk-go-v2) to retrieve basic auth credentials base on a role assigned to a Kubernetes Service Account referenced by a pod specification.
 For a specific example of how IAM Roles for Service Accounts, a.k.a.
 IRSA, works with pods running the AWS SDK for Go v2, please see this [post](https://blog.jimmyray.io/kubernetes-workload-identity-with-aws-sdk-for-go-v2-927d2f258057).

 #### User steps to set up IAM Roles for Service Accounts with Amazon EKS to access Amazon ECR:
 The official steps for setting up IAM Roles for Service Accounts with Amazon EKS can be found [here](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts-technical-overview.html).